MA Biomedical and Healthcare Ethics

 - IELTS 6.5 overall, with no less than 6.0 in all components.

-This degree allows you to develop an in-depth understanding of professional ethics, and what they mean for practitioners in the biomedical and healthcare sectors.
+This degree uses specially designed online teaching materials to give you an in-depth understanding of professional ethics, and what they mean for practitioners in the biomedical and healthcare sectors.

 You’ll learn about the ethical issues that arise across medicine and healthcare practice, but you’ll also have the opportunity to specialise in areas that interest you or suit your career aspirations.
 You’ll take modules on topics such as ethical issues at the beginning and end of life, autonomy and psychiatry, professional issues and allocating medical resources fairly, and focus on a topic of your choice to complete an independent dissertation.

-We’re constantly developing the course and consulting with professionals working in the field, so our courses are informed by the most recent developments in practice.
-But you’ll be taught by active researchers with expertise in teaching ethics across medical disciplines, giving you the chance to engage with the latest academic arguments and debates.
+We’re constantly developing the course and consulting with professionals working in the field, so it’s informed by the most recent developments in practice.
+But you’ll be guided by active researchers with expertise in teaching ethics across medical disciplines, giving you the chance to engage with the latest academic arguments and debates.

 The programme is designed for people who’ve never studied ethics or medical ethics, although we do also have applicants who have studied philosophy before.
 If you’re interested in thinking about key ethical issues in a reasoned and independent way, you’ll be able to explore big questions in the biomedical and healthcare spheres with the support of the Interdisciplinary Ethics Applied Centre (IDEA).

-This course is also available to study part-time and/or online.
-You could also choose to study for a PGDip qualification, where you’ll study fewer modules overall.Back to top
+This course is also available to study part-time and/or on campus.
+You could also choose to study for PGDip qualification, where you’ll study fewer modules overall.Back to top

 In Semester 1 you’ll develop your understanding of key concepts and approaches in the study of ethics, as well as how it applies to the biomedical and healthcare fields.
 You’ll study developments and debates in healthcare ethics and the ethical issues at the beginning and end of life.